Visual Impairment IconHigh Contrast

 “Yes, miss.
 I’ve just taken my missus and Miss Halmeria Hann their breakfastes up into their rooms.
 The packing’s done, and the carriage will soon be round to take them to the station.
 Missus is so pleased, and as for Miss Halmeria Hann, she don’t seem to know whether she stand on her ’ead or her ’eels.
 She’s so overjoyed at going to town for the season.”

 “Oh, yes, miss; but master’s as cross as ever.
-He don’t want to go to London; but missus says go he must, and she won’t stand on no refusal.”
+He don’t want to go to no London; but missus says go he must, and she won’t stand on no refusal.”

-Mr. Green Bubbell came up to Violet’s room to wish her goodbye.
+Mr. Green Bubbell came up to Violet’s room to wish her good-bye.
 Finding her very feverish and hysterical, he advised her to go to bed again, and to send for Dr. Purkiss if she did not get better soon.

 Mrs. Green Bubbell and Almeria Ann looked in at the door, and said––